-The loss from operations as at the 30 June 2016 after providing for income tax was \$188,579 (2015: profit of \$3,006,578).
+The profit from operations as at the 30 June 2017 after providing for income tax was \$979,768 (2016: loss of \$188,579).
 Additional information on the operations and financial position of the Group and its business strategies and prospects are set out in this directors' report and the annual financial report.